MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 Installation
 ============

-Image Renderer module is part of the MicroUI module and Display module.
-Install them in order to be able to use some images.
+The image Renderer module is part of the MicroUI module and Display module.
+Install them to be able to use some images.

 Use
 ===